Microblading Treatment – What to expect:

 - It is common to be more sensitive during your menstrual cycle.

 - The durability varies from person to person depending on a variety of factors: skin type, skin care regimen, sun exposure, and lifestyle.
-The average client comes in for an annual touch up.
+We recommend coming in at least once a year for an annual touch up.

 - The pigmentation gradually fades over time, with hair strokes appearing more shaded/powdered and blurred.
 Tiny pigment particles may remain in the skin.

-- Hair strokes may slightly change color and take on an ashy hue; therefore, we recommend color boost every 8-12 months.
+- Hair strokes may slightly change color as it fades; therefore, we recommend color boost every 6-12 months.

 - Results vary and you may still need to use a pencil or powder makeup.